 Killing Bed Bugs With Heat

-Bed bugs are a blood sucking nuisance and incredibly tough to get rid of.
+Bed bugs are a blood-sucking nuisance and incredibly tough to get rid of.
 A bed bug infestation can be a nightmare, and with so many methods of bed bug extermination, it is important to pick the right one.
 If you are interested in natural bed bug extermination, heat treatment is a good option to consider.

 There are a number of heat methods available, all using different methods of applying heat to get rid of bed bugs.
-Our bed bug treatment experts have put together a description of the various ways to do bed bug extermination using heat, so that you can get the facts and choose which is right for you.
+Our bed bug treatment experts have put together a description of the various ways to do bed bug extermination using heat so that you can get the facts and choose which is right for you.

 Heat Method 1: Heating up the room.

-Temperatures above 117 degrees Farenheit are lethal to bed bugs, so many people opt for a heat treatment of an entire infested room, or even bed bug treatment using heat for the entire home.
+Temperatures above 117 degrees Fahrenheit are lethal to bed bugs, so many people opt for heat treatment of an entire infested room, or even bed bug treatment using heat for the entire home.
 However, a heat treatment for bed bugs of such a large scale takes time to reach the proper temperature, and by then the bed bugs can escape through under electric outlets, or even simply the door and other cracks and crevices.
 Bed bugs send out communication signals to other bed bugs when they are dying and warn them all to escape, and once the coast is clear the surviving bed bugs are likely to return swiftly to their host.